Robert F. Kennedy Memorial Stadium

 It is owned and operated by Events DC, the successor agency to the DC Armory Board, a quasi-public organization affiliated with the city government, under a lease that runs until 2038 from the National Park Service, which owns the land.

 In September 2019, Events DC officials announced plans to demolish the stadium due to maintenance costs.
 In September 2020, the cost was estimated at $20 million.
-Demolition of the surrounding area began in 2023; however, demolition of the stadium itself has not begun as of 2024.
+Demolition of the surrounding area began in 2023, and on May 2, 2024, it was announced that the stadium was set to be demolished.
+However, demolition of the stadium itself has not begun as of 2024.